jordansafer/volition/README.md

 # Volition

-A Chrome (Manifest V3) extension that blocks distracting websites and forces you to **negotiate with ChatGPT** before providing timed access.
+A Chrome extension that blocks distracting websites and forces you to **negotiate with ChatGPT** before providing timed access.

 ![Screenshot of blocked page](./docs/screenshot-blocked.png)